Adolfo de Carolis

-Adolfo de Carolis (1874–1928) was an Italian painter, xylographer, illustrator and photographer.
+Adolfo de Carolis (6 January 1874 – 7 February 1928) was an Italian painter, xylographer, illustrator and photographer.
 He is generally associated with Art Nouveau (known as "Stile Liberty" in Italy), although many of his works could also be classified as Symbolism.

 Biography

 His father was a doctor.
 In 1888, after his primary schooling in Ripatransone, he was sent to study at the Accademia di Belle Arti di Bologna.
 Upon graduating in 1892, he went to Rome on a scholarship to attend the decorative painting classes at the "Museo Artistico Industriale".
 His first professional work, done together with his teacher, involved restoration of the Borgia Apartments in the Apostolic Palace.
 While in Rome, he befriended the painter, Nino Costa and, in 1896, helped him found "In arte libertas", a society opposed to the official styles promoted by the academies and critics.
 He was the grandfather of Francis Losavio-Ordaz, a prominent professor in computer Science at the Venezuelan University Simón Bolívar.
-Francis passed away in France on September 10, 2020, at the age of 76.
+Francis died in France on September 10, 2020, at the age of 76.

 In 1899, he was invited to participate in the third exposition held by the Venice Biennale.
 The following year, he received a commission from Count Forcioli-Conti to design a bronze tabernacle for the baptismal font at Ajaccio Cathedral, where Napoleon was baptized.
 In 1901, he was named an "Academician of Merit" at the Accademia di Belle Arti di Perugia.